HUAWEI-Theory-Lab/deepqueuenet/README.md

 <img src="./assets/deploy.png" alt="deplo"  width="500" height="230">
 </div>

-All the datasets used in the second step are available on the `data/4-port switch`  directory.
+All the datasets used in the second step are available on the `data/fattree16`  directory.